Covid 19 Coronavirus: Air NZ crew and airport staff to be tested

 Prime Minister Jacinda Ardern said there were no plans to quarantine aircrew for 14 days because that would create difficult work arrangements, but Director General of Health Ashley Bloomfield said that safety measures at the border were being reviewed "to make sure we are not importing any cases through that avenue".

-This afternoon Air NZ released a statement saying they would test all international air crew and airport staff this week in conjunction with the Ministry of Health.
+This afternoon Air NZ released a statement saying they would test all international air crew and airport staff, starting this week, in conjunction with the Ministry of Health.

-It is unclear if the testing would be trialled for a week or ongoing.

 READ MORE: